CY 3740 / CY 5770 - Systems Security

 in teaching.
 We don't want that.

-You'll have online and 1:1 support when you get stuck.
-The course
+You'll have 1:1 support when you get stuck.
+The course structure may

-structure may feel different to your typical CS or engineering
+feel different to your typical CS courses.
+Different doesn't mean

 All that with one big caveat.
 This is a technical,